MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/account-shared-content-negative-keyword.md

 > For add and delete, you must specify either the [Parent Id](#parentid) or [Account](account.md) field.

 ## <a name="status"></a>Status
-Represents the association status between the account negative keyword list and the negative keyword.
+Represents the association status between the account content negative keyword list and the negative keyword.

-If the negative keyword is associated with the account negative keyword list, this field's value is *Active*.
+If the negative keyword is associated with the account content negative keyword list, this field's value is *Active*.

 Possible values are *Active* or *Deleted*.